matplotlib/matplotlib/doc/users/transforms_tutorial.rst

 ================

 After the `data` coordinate system, `axes` is probably the second most useful coordinate system.
 Here the point (0,0) is the bottom left of your axes or subplot, (0.5, 0.5) is the center, and (1.0, 1.0) is the top right.
 You can also refer to points outside the range, so (-0.1, 1.1) is to the left and above your axes.
-This coordinate system is extremely useful when making placing text in your axes, because you often want a text bubble in a fixed, location, eg the upper left of the axes pane, and have that location remain fixed when you pan or zoom.
+This coordinate system is extremely useful when placing text in your axes, because you often want a text bubble in a fixed, location, eg. the upper left of the axes pane, and have that location remain fixed when you pan or zoom.
 Here is a simple example that creates four panels and labels them 'A', 'B', 'C', 'D' as you often see in journals.

 .. plot::
    :include-source: